Heidi Cruz: Primaries

 Cruz stumped for her husband in Iowa ahead of the 2016 Republican caucuses, appearing in the state multiple times.
 Ted Cruz ultimately won the state, which she believed was due to "one strong voice of the people coming together".
 For New Hampshire, another early primary state, it was reported in January that she would make stops there to rally support for her husband.
 In February, Cruz was reported to be headlining a luncheon for Republican women in Reno, Nevada, days before the state's primary.

 Cruz's campaigning in Texas was viewed by commentators (including potential voters) as essential to her husband's winning of his home state on Super Tuesday.

 At the time of her campaigning in Texas, Ted Cruz was expected to win the state, the move being seen as the Cruz campaign not wanting to take any chances.
 According to Cruz, both she and her husband were confident about his prospects of winning.
 She emphasized the state as both her and her husband's home state.
 After Super Tuesday, Cruz herself subsequently campaigned independently in North Carolina, Illinois, and Missouri.
 She then substituted for her husband in Fayetteville, North Carolina, speaking at Fayetteville Technical Community College in promotion of him, and jointly appeared with her husband in Wisconsin.
 Weeks before the state primaries, Cruz appeared in Indiana.
-Ted Cruz dropped out of the primary after a loss in Indiana to Donald Trump on May 3, 2016.Prior to dropping out, Cruz was involved in a Twitter feud with Donald Trump after he retweeted a composite image of an unflattering photo of Heidi next to a photo of Melania Trump, captioning it with "No need to ‘spill the beans.’
+Ted Cruz dropped out of the primary after a loss in Indiana to Donald Trump on May 3, 2016.
+Prior to dropping out, Cruz was involved in a Twitter feud with Donald Trump after Trump retweeted a composite image of an unflattering photo of Heidi next to a photo of Melania Trump, captioning it with "No need to ‘spill the beans.’
 The images are worth a thousand words.”

+Personal life

+Cruz and her husband have two daughters, Caroline and Catherine.
+Since 2011, she characterizes herself as the primary breadwinner of the family.
+Cruz converted to the Southern Baptist denomination, though she still maintains a vegetarian diet in adherence with her Adventist upbringing.